Helen Keller in the winter of 1913 sent $87 to help immigrant textile workers on strike in Little Falls, N.Y.

 In a letter accompanying the $87, Helen Keller wrote, “Their cause is my cause.
 If they are denied a living wage, I also am denied.
 While they are industrial slaves, I cannot be free.”

-Helen Keller was a much more interesting and complex person than the sanitized image projected by her publisher and the American Federation for the Blind.
+Helen Keller was a much more interesting and complex person than the sanitized image projected by her publisher and the American Foundation for the Blind.

 In the popular mind, she is either the nice lady who traveled around the world promoting peace or the virginal young girl with a Braille book in her lap.
 The latter image was cemented in 1957 with the play The Miracle Worker, made into an Oscar-winning film in 1962, then remade twice again for television.

 Helen Keller was actually a card-carrying union member who marched in suffrage parades, kept a large red flag in her office and refused to cross a picket line to see the premiere of a movie about herself.
 She helped found the NAACP and the ACLU.
 She advocated strikes and window smashing and above all hated child labor.